 Coverdell Education Savings Account

 Formerly known as the Education IRA, the Coverdell Education Savings Account allows parents to save for educational expenses with tax-deferred growth, offers more investment flexibility than a 529 Plan, and typically has lower operating costs.
-Parents may contribute up to $2,000 per year, if they meet the income eligibility requirements.
+According to the IRS as of 2020, parents may contribute up to $2,000 per year, if they meet the income eligibility requirements.
 Accounts may be set up for any child under the age of 18 and may be opened at any U.S. bank.

 Other College Saving Options